FortinetCloudCSE/api-and-websvc-fundamentals/content/01HTTP/Task1.md

-## Navigate to the device CLI
+## Navigate to the Kali Linux CLI
 For this exercise, we will be using a very simple flask application.
 Students will start the application within a python virtual environment.
-It us useful to monitor the debug messages for the application during user interactions.
+It is useful to monitor the debug messages for the application during user interactions.

 - We will be opening two CLI connections to Kali.
 If you have the ability to ssh from your laptop, you can open two sessions: